Strategic Storytelling for Movements

-- Our Foundations of Media to Movements is offered prior to this course beginning mid-September and mid-February.
+- Our Foundations of Media to Movements is offered prior to this course beginning mid-February and afterwards in mid-September.
 A 25% discount is available for those who sign up for both courses at the same time.
 See below for more details.

 - If you are unable to take the Foundations of Media to Movements course, we recommend the free, one hour course is available at Kingdom Training.